UNFmontreal/Dcm2Bids/docs/how-to/use-advanced-commands.md

 !!! danger "You cannot use `--auto_extract_entities` in conjunction with `--do_not_reorder_entities`"
     Refer to the [Manuel ordering](../create-config-file/#custom_entities) section for more information.

+### `--do_not_reorder_entities`

+This option will keep the order of the entities as they are entered in the config file by the user in the `custom_entities` field.
+However, please note that this flag cannot be used in conjunction with the `--auto_extract_entities` flag.

 ### `--bids_validate`

 By default, dcm2bids will not validate your final BIDS structure.
 If needed, you